 There are two ways to go about this.
 You can either pick a date and launch fully into your new lifestyle cold turkey.
 Or, you can make the transition a little more gradual, cooking lots of the healing recipes and slowly mixing them in to your current diet.
 When the time comes to make the change, it won’t be such a shock to your system.
 You’ll have the recipes down pat and be a master in the kitchen when it comes to cooking to heal your gut.

 Keep in mind diet is only one piece of the gut healing puzzle.
-It is important to remove stress, move your body and remove toxins from your environment to ensure the results your are searching for.
+It is important to remove stress, move your body, get enough quality sleep and remove toxins from your environment to ensure the results your are searching for.

 Find your WHY

 I know this term gets thrown around a lot these days, but not without good reason.
 It might be so you can play with your Grandkids, your children, go out of the house without having to be within 5 metres of a toilet, go on that trek at the top of your ever growing bucket list, resolve your acne or perhaps for mental health reasons.
 Find your ‘WHY’ and plaster it everywhere so you get constant reminders to keep you on your path.

 Focus on what you will gain.
 Don’t obsess over what you will be missing out on.

 When you’re day dreaming of that piece of cheese and doughy white bread roll, visualise yourself as an energised, glowing, healthy, happy, positive person with no aches and pains, no allergies and intolerances, no emergency trips to the bathroom.
 Picture yourself with improved skin, at your ideal body weight and feeling energized and healthy.
 It really is worth the sacrifice.
 You can do it!!!

 Having a supportive network is often the make or break on this journey.
 An online tribe or that one friend or family member that can support you, or even act as a accountability buddy if that’s what you need in your darkest hour.